 Exposing the Subject’s Face

 Please watch Andrew Boey‘s YouTube video for extra information about portrait photography – Top 10 Tricks for Outdoor Portraits.
-This is a handy tutorial, dedicated to both beginners and advanced camera users:
+This is a handy tutorial dedicated to both beginners and advanced camera users:

 Focusing On the Eyes